-Next Fall (2018) for the first time, Tyndale Philosophy will be offering a course devoted entirely to the apologetic system of C.S.
+This Fall (2018) for the first time, Tyndale Philosophy will be offering a course devoted entirely to the apologetic system of C.S.
 Lewis.
-This is one of the required courses for the new BA Philosophy with a Concentration in Christian Apologetics.
-Topics to be explored include: Lewis’ career as an apologist, the Moral Argument, the Cardinal Difficulty of Naturalism, The Grand Miracle, and the famous Trilemma: Lord, Liar, or Lunatic?, as well as Lewis’ views on evil, evolution, pain and suffering, hell, inclusivism, and the Bible.
+This is one of the required courses for our new BA Philosophy with a Concentration in Christian Apologetics.
+Topics to be explored include: Lewis’ career as an apologist, the Moral Argument, the famous Trilemma: Lord, Liar, or Lunatic?, as well as Lewis’ views on evil, evolution, pain and suffering, hell, inclusivism, and the Bible.

 Here are the course objectives:

 - To introduce and evaluate various proposals for integrating faith and reason through a close reading of Lewis’s central philosophical works.

 - To assist students in formulating their own defensible case for the Christian worldview.